yaikobzeray/dev-journal/activity_log.md

 Set up Vite for a vanilla JS project.
 ES module support out of the box — no webpack config needed.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GRPC] Monday, 22 April 2024 — Entry 1

+Implemented gRPC interceptors (middleware) for logging and authentication in Go.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*